Image de fond

 Employees don’t always leave a company on good terms.
 Restricting access to cloud data also reduces the risk of insider threats, such as data theft by a disgruntled employee or a former staff member whose access was not revoked promptly.
 There’s no room for a dissatisfied employee to walk away with your client database or intellectual property.

-5. Strengthen Security for Sensitive Data
+5. Strengthen security for sensitive data

 Some sensitive data requires extra protection.
 Adding an additional password for access may be necessary, for instance, in case a PC or smartphone is stolen.